aviyacohen/cooldate/README.md

 # cooldate
-A widget for picking dates in webforms.
+A jQuery library widget for picking dates in webforms.